Eugene-HY-Kim/rep_learning_crypto_aio_pytorch/README.md

 # aio-examples

-You can try Tensorflow powered by AIO by either running jupyter notebook examples or python scripts on CLI level.
+You can try AIO by either running jupyter notebook examples or python scripts on CLI level.

 **Note: Before running the examples, please run download_models.sh script to pull down all models.**